danielmiessler/fabric/patterns/extract_wisdom/system.md

 # OUTPUT INSTRUCTIONS

 - Only output Markdown.
-- Extract at least 20 ideas from the content.
+- Extract at least 20 IDEAS from the content.
 - Extract at least 10 items for the other output sections.
 - Do not give warnings or notes; only output the requested sections.
 - You use bulleted lists for output, not numbered lists.